maixnor/wu-quartz/content/Climate Change, Justice and Policy.md

 - impact inequalities
 	- rich vs poor
 - policy-making inequality
-	- #todo slides
+	- #wontfix slides

 - Carbon inequality as pointed out in [[Tackling climate breakdown and delivering economic justice must go hand in hand|this paper]].
 Top 10% of income pollute 50%
 - total per capita emissions
-	- #todo get from slides
+	- #wontfix get from slides

 # Social Thresholds
 - Doughnut economics
-	- #todo get from slides
+	- #wontfix get from slides
 - diminishing returns between resource use and social performance
 	- aim should be for **sufficiency**
 	- more is not always better